The Secrets to Healthy Hair

 Thick or normal hair usually has fewer problems than other types.
 However, it’s not a bad idea to occasionally treat normal hair to a good strengthening treatment.

 How do I treat normal hair?

-It’s said we have thin hair when it loses its strength and thickness, becoming more prone to falling out.
-This problem can be the result of a poor diet, vitamin deficiency, improper hair care, and some endocrine disorders.
+It’s said we have thin hair when it loses its strength and thickness, thus becoming more prone to falling out.
+This problem can be the result of a poor diet, vitamin deficiency, improper hair care, and certain endocrine disorders.